-Formal testing may well reveal, or confirm, that the child has needs which can best be met by increased differentiation of classroom work within the normal curriculum framework.
-An expression of concern by a teacher, a parent/carer or by another professional might also indicate a similar level of educational needs.
+Formal testing may reveal, or confirm, that the child has needs which can best be met by adaptation/responsive teaching of classroom work within the normal curriculum framework.
+An expression of concern by a teacher, a parent/carer or by another professional might also indicate an area of unmet need.

-If, despite increased differentiation, a pupil's progress is still less than that of other pupils, the child may be considered to have Special Educational Needs best served by SEND support.
+If, despite adaptation/responsive teaching, a pupil's progress is not in line with what would be expected, the child may be considered to have Special Educational Needs best served by SEND support.
 Naturally, our liaison with primary schools means that we are aware of those pupils who have been receiving SEND support during Key Stage 2.